Sandesh-projects/Personal_Finance_Visualizer/README.md

     |-- package.json
     |-- README.md
     |-- vite.config.js
+|-- .gitignore
 |-- README.md
 ```

+---

-## ⚙️ Setup Instructions
+# ⚙️ Setup Instructions

 Follow these steps to get the project up and running on your local machine.

-### Prerequisites
+## Prerequisites

 - Node.js (LTS version recommended)
 - MongoDB Atlas account or a local MongoDB instance running.

+---

 ### 1. Backend Setup

 1.  **Navigate to the backend directory:**

     ```bash
     cd backend
     ```

 2.  **Install dependencies:**

     ```bash
     npm install
     ```

 3.  **Create a `.env` file:**

-    In the `backend` directory, create a file named `.env` and add your MongoDB connection string.
+    In the `backend` directory, create a file named `.env` and add your MongoDB connection string and desired port.

     ```env
-    MONGO_URI=your_mongodb_connection_string
+    MONGO_URI=your_mongodb_connection_string_here
     PORT=3000
     ```

-    Replace `your_mongodb_connection_string` with your actual MongoDB Atlas connection string (or local MongoDB URI).
+    - Replace `your_mongodb_connection_string_here` with your actual MongoDB Atlas connection string (or local MongoDB URI, e.g., `mongodb://localhost:27017/personalfinancevisualizer`).

 4.  **Start the backend server:**

     ```bash
     npm start
-    # or if using nodemon: npm run dev
+    # or if using nodemon for development: npm run dev
     ```

-    The backend server should start on `http://localhost:3000`.
+    The backend server should start on `http://localhost:3000` (or the port you specified).

 ### 2. Frontend Setup

 1.  **Navigate to the frontend directory:**

     ```bash
     cd frontend
     ```

 2.  **Install dependencies:**

     ```bash
     npm install
     ```

+3.  **Create a `.env` file:**

+    In the `frontend` directory, create a file named `.env` and specify the URL of your backend API.

+    ```env
+    VITE_APP_BACKEND_API_URL=your_backend_api_url_here
+    ```

+    - Replace `your_backend_api_url_here` with the URL where your backend is running.
+If running locally, this will be `http://localhost:3000`.
+If you've deployed your backend (e.g., to Render), use its deployed URL.

-3.  **Start the frontend development server:**
+4.  **Start the frontend development server:**

     ```bash
     npm run dev
     ```

     The frontend application should open in your browser, typically at `http://localhost:5173`.

-## 🖥️ Usage
+# 🖥️ Usage

 Once both the backend and frontend servers are running:

-1. Open your browser to `http://localhost:5173`.
+- Open your browser to `http://localhost:5173` (or the URL where your frontend is hosted if deployed).

-2. The application will automatically generate a unique device ID for you (stored in local storage) to keep your data separate.
+- The application will automatically generate a unique device ID for you (stored in local storage) to keep your data separate.
 This acts as your "user ID."

-3. Use the "Add New Transaction" form on the dashboard to record your income and expenses.
+- Use the "Add New Transaction" form on the dashboard to record your income and expenses.

-4. View your transactions in the "Transaction List" and use the "View" button for details, or "Edit" and "Delete" actions.
+- View your transactions in the "Transaction List" and use the "View" button for details, or "Edit" and "Delete" actions.

-5. Explore your financial overview with the "Monthly Expenses Bar Chart" and "Category-wise Expense Pie Chart".
+- Explore your financial overview with the "Expenses Bar Chart" and "Category Breakdown Pie Chart".

-6. Navigate to the "Budgeting" link in the header to:
+- Navigate to the "Budgeting" link in the header to:
   - Set monthly budgets for different expense categories.
   - Review your set budgets in a table.
   - See a "Budget vs Actual Spending" comparison chart for a selected month.
   - Read "Current Month Spending Insights" to understand your financial performance relative to your budgets.